zarcsis/RDVR-Page/index.markdown

     <iframe src="https://www.youtube.com/embed/dhmJah84A_0" title="RDVR Multiple display connection." frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen> </iframe>
 </div>

+## Customization API

+You can configure preloaded, read-only profiles and a custom splash screen with your own logo using a config file.
+Simply download **[this](/files/RDVR.zip)** file, unpack it to the headset's storage, and set up the profiles and splash screen in ``config.json``

 # Screenshots

 ![Screenshot1](/images/Screenshot1.webp)